Small Intestine Cancer Clinical Trials

 - Biological therapy – Substances created by the body or in a laboratory are used to enhance, target or restore the body’s immune system to provide a natural defense against cancer.

 - Radiation therapy with radiosensitizers – Certain drugs, which have been found to make cancer cells more receptive to radiation therapy, are administered in conjunction with radiation therapy to potentially destroy more cancer.

 - Chemotherapy – Drugs injected into a vein or taken by mouth can destroy cancer cells or prevent them from growing, and researchers are continually testing new medications and drug combinations to improve effectiveness and reduce side effects.

 - Surgical approaches – Surgery, which is the most commonly recommended form of treatment for small intestine cancer, may be more effective when performed with certain techniques to help remove (resect) an affected portion of the small intestine or create a path for food to bypass a cancerous obstruction.

 As a National Cancer Institute-designated Comprehensive Cancer Center, Moffitt has established an outstanding reputation for excellence in cancer research.
 As we continue to expand the knowledge base about all forms of cancer, we use clinical trials as a way to translate breakthrough laboratory discoveries into accessible treatment options for current and future cancer patients, improving their survival rate and quality of life.

-If you've been diagnosed with small intestine cancer and are interested in clinical trials, the experts at Moffitt offer consultations with or without referrals.
-Call 1-888-663-3488 or complete a new patient registration form online.
+If you've been diagnosed with small intestine cancer and are interested in clinical trials, our clinical trial navigators can answer your questions.
+Call 813-745-6100 or 1-800-679-0775 (toll-free) or submit a clinical trials inquiry form online.